sanger-tol/tolqc/tolqc-api/README.md

     - An ID must be supplied in the endpoint URL
     - Provide GET, PUT, and DELETE methods
 - **List Resources**
-    - Operate on multiple instances at a time
     - Do not require an ID in the endpoint URL
-    - Provide GET and POST methods
+    - Provide (bulk-) GET and POST methods

 They originate from flask-restx (like namespaces).